Croton Aqueduct: Operation

-Impact on the city

 Water started flowing through the aqueduct on June 22, 1842, taking 22 hours for gravity to take the water the 41 miles (66 km) (at a velocity of 1.86 mph) to reach Manhattan.
+The Croton Aqueduct opened to public use with great fanfare on October 14, 1842.
+The day-long celebration culminated in a fountain of water that spouted to a height of 50 feet (15 m) from the beautifully decorated cast iron Croton Fountain in City Hall Park.
+The famous Bethesda Fountain in New York's Central Park, unveiled in 1873, is another tribute to the Croton Aqueduct.

 Even though only 6,175 houses had been connected to the system by 1844, the Croton water had already dramatically improved both domestic hygiene and interior design.
 Baths and running water were being built in the private homes of wealthy New Yorkers, and public bathing facilities were constructed for the masses.
 The water system had another inadvertent consequence.
 The decline in the number of residents drawing water from the city's wells resulted in a rise in the water table, which flooded many cellars.
 To address this problem, the city built sewers in many residential streets.
 By 1852, 148 mi of sewers had already been constructed.

 About this time the German cockroach attracted attention and was called the "Croton bug" in the mistaken belief that the aqueduct brought the insects into the homes being connected to the new water supply system.

 Despite its size, the capacity of the Old Croton Aqueduct could not keep up with the growth of New York City, and construction on a New Croton Aqueduct began in 1885 a few miles east.
 The new aqueduct, buried much deeper than the old one, went into service in 1890, with three times the capacity of the Old Croton Aqueduct.
 It currently supplies 10 percent of New York City's water.
 The Croton Receiving Reservoir continued to supply New York City with drinking water until 1940, when Commissioner of Parks and Recreation Robert Moses ordered it drained and filled to create the Great Lawn and Turtle Pond in Central Park.
 The old aqueduct remained in service until 1955.
 In 1987 the northernmost portion was reopened to provide water to Ossining.